ExtendRealityLtd/VRTK/README.md

   one button press to start using and another to stop using.
   * **Highlight On Touch:** The object will only highlight when a controller touches it if this is checked.
+  * **Pointer Activates Use Action:** If this is checked then when a World Pointer beam (projected from the controller) hits the interactable object, if the object has `Hold Button To Use` unchecked then whilst the pointer is over the object it will run it's `Using` method.
+If `Hold Button To Use` is unchecked then the `Using` method will be run when the pointer is deactivated.
+The world pointer will not throw the `Destination Set` event if it is affecting an interactable object with this setting checked as this prevents unwanted teleporting from happening when using an object with a pointer.
   * **Touch Highligt Color:** The colour to highlight the object when it is touched.
 This colour will override any globally set color (for instance on the `SteamVR_InteractTouch` script).